Kent County Council: Adult Social Care and Health

-Provides support and care for adults who need assistance due to age, disability, or health conditions.
+Led by the statutory Director of Adult Social Services, the directorate provides support and care for adults who need assistance due to age, disability or health conditions.
 It aims to help individuals live as independently as possible while ensuring their well-being and safety.
+The directorate also commissions or delivers in-house a variety of statutory and non-statutory enablement and support services, including day centres and respite care for adults with learning disabilities.

 Growth, Environment and Transport

-This includes strategic responsibility for the future of the county in terms of planning, economic development, transport policy, and major transport improvement schemes, waste disposal and recycling services.
-In addition to a range of leisure and cultural facilities including the Turner Contemporary; country parks; libraries; and enforcement services including trading standards and community safety.
+This directorate oversees the majority of the council’s public-facing services outside of education and social care.
+It has strategic responsibility for the future of the county in terms of planning, economic development, transport policy and major transport improvement schemes, waste disposal and recycling services.
+It delivers a number of statutory functions, including libraries and registration services, as well as a range of leisure and cultural facilities such as country parks and the Turner Contemporary.
+It also delivers enforcement services, including trading standards and community safety, and provides the funding and operational support for the statutorily independent coroner’s service.